Tracheostomy and Ventilator Dependence

 On this page:

-About a Tracheostomy
+About Tracheostomy and Mechanical Ventilation

 Impact on Speech

 Young children who need a trach do not get to practice making sounds.
 This can lead to speech and language delays.

-Ways to Talk With a Tracheostomy
+Ways to Talk with a Tracheostomy in Place

-When you block the trach tube opening with your finger, air will go up to your mouth.
+When you cover the trach tube opening with your finger, air can go up through the vocal folds to your mouth.
 You can use this air to speak.
 Not everyone can use this method.
 You may not have enough strength to speak.
-Or, you may have a cuff on the inside of the tube.
-This cuff may not let air go up through the vocal folds.
+Or, you may not have the right type of trach tube for this way of speaking to work.

-Talking With a Ventilator
+Talking with a Ventilator in Place

-Speech and Swallowing
+Speech and Swallowing Treatment

 augmentative and alternative communication, or AAC.